JPM Global ESG Equity Fund

 Benchmark uses and resemblance

-Main investment exposure: At least 80% of assets invested in equities of Sustainable Companies or companies that demonstrate improving sustainable characteristics anywhere in the world, including emerging markets.
+Main investment exposure At least 80% of assets invested in equities of companies with positive ESG characteristics or companies that demonstrate improving ESG characteristics anywhere in the world, including emerging markets.
 The Fund may be concentrated in a limited number of securities from time to time.

 The Fund may invest in small capitalisation companies.

-The Fund will focus on Sustainable Companies rather than companies demonstrating improving sustainable characteristics (which are companies with a clear timeline for improvement and tangible and measurable ways to demonstrate that improvement).
-The remainder of assets may be invested in equities of companies considered less sustainable than those described above.
+The Fund will focus on companies with positive ESG characteristics rather than companies demonstrating improving ESG characteristics (which are companies with a clear timeline for improvement and tangible and measurable ways to demonstrate that improvement).
+Improving ESG characteristics are identified and considered on a case by case basis by the Investment Manager.

-The sustainability assessment has three steps: 1) the exclusionary framework, 2) the identification of stocks with attractive sustainability characteristics using a proprietary ESG framework and company engagement, and, 3) the assessment of a company’s underlying fundamentals.
+The ESG assessment has three steps: 1) the exclusionary framework, 2) the identification of stocks with attractive ESG characteristics using a proprietary ESG framework and company engagement, and, 3) the assessment of a company's underlying fundamentals.

 Step 3: An analysis of the company's fundamental information uses both fundamental and quantitative research and seeks to understand the style characteristics of each company to identify whether it has attractive value, quality, and/or momentum characteristics.

-If a company ceases to qualify as a Sustainable Company, the Investment Manager will engage with the company to determine the circumstances for ceasing to qualify.
+If a company ceases to qualify as a company with positive ESG characteristics, the Investment Manager will engage with the company to determine the circumstances for ceasing to qualify.
 If the company can resolve the matter in the short-term it may continue to be held in the portfolio.
 However, if not the security will be sold.

 SDR Labelling: